Modify LDAP integration settings

 - Select the LDAP agent from the list of directories.

-- In the Version section, select your vendor.
+- In the Version list, select a directory vendor.
 Vendor-specific configuration templates are provided and pre-populate configuration settings for you.
 If your LDAP vendor is not on the list, complete the configuration fields manually.
 Because each LDAP environment is unique, you must confirm the default values using an LDAP browser like Apache Directory Studio.
-Note that not all configuration settings must have values.
+Not all configuration settings must have values.
+See Configure supported LDAP directory services.

 - In the Configuration section, complete the following:

-- Unique Identifier Attribute — Specifies the unique immutable attribute of all LDAP objects that will be imported (users and groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups.).
+- Unique Identifier Attribute — Enter the unique immutable attribute of all LDAP objects that will be imported (users and groups).
 Only objects possessing this attribute can be imported into your Okta org.
 Okta populates this field automatically based on your chosen LDAP version.
 You can change the auto-populated value during initial setup.
-Note: if your LDAP server implements RFC 4530, make sure to enter entryuuid in this field.
+If your LDAP server implements RFC 4530, make sure to enter entryuuid in this field.
 For AD LDS, use objectguid.

-- DN Attribute — The attribute on all LDAP objects containing the Distinguished Name value.
+- DN Attribute — Enter the attribute on all LDAP objects containing the Distinguished Name value.

 - In the User section, complete the following:

-- User Search Base — The DN of the container for user searches (that is, root of the user subtree).
+- User Search Base — Enter the DN of the container for user searches (that is, root of the user subtree).
 This is the base DN of the container that holds all users that will be imported into your Okta org.
 For example: cn=Users, dc=example, dc=com.

-- User Object Class — The objectClass of a user that Okta uses in its query when importing users.
+- User Object Class — Enter the objectClass of a user that Okta uses in its query when importing users.
 For example, inetorgperson, posixaccount, posixuser.

-- Auxiliary Object Class — You can input a comma-separated list of auxiliary objectClasses.
+- Auxiliary Object Class — Enter a comma-separated list of auxiliary objectClasses.
 Okta will use these in its query when importing users.
 For example, auxClass1,auxClass2.

 - User Object Filter — By default, Okta auto-populates this field with the objectClass (objectClass=<entered objectClass name>).
 This must be a valid LDAP filter.